 We suggest Pineapple Tomato as a replacement

 This tomato was in Nebraska churches as both a garnish and a decoration predicting a prosperous marriage.
-The 4 inch, round, orange fruit has a fine flavor and grows abundantly.
+The Nebraska Wedding Tomato is a 4 inch, round, orange fruit with a fine flavor and grows abundantly.
 Newlyweds saved the seeds from their wedding tomatoes to start their farm lives.

 Germination: 7-14 days